AxonIQ/reference-guide/axon-server/configuration.md

 # Configuration

-There are several configuration options for the Axon Server that can be done to streamine and optimize your Axon Server deployment.
+There are several configuration options for the Axon Server that can be done to streamline and optimize your Axon Server deployment.

 A list of the important ones is provided below.
 The configuration is maintained in the _axonserver.properties_ file which is available as part of the server distribution.